GhomKrosmonaute/just-a-forum/readme.md

     - send a Discord webhook with deployed branch/commit links and deployed site url
 - add dropdowns on header
 - add fixed side-bar with friend list
+- convert all bootstrap-style classes on forms by scss in form component
 - add fixed chat-boxes (facebook-like) on bottom-right of viewport
 - make possible user slugs in routes and show slugs on displayed url
 - allow tabulation in textarea